ASHFAQ-91/3_CarRental/README.md

 6. Inside components folder, I've created Navbar file.
 7. Then I've created Hero.jsx file and export to Home.jsx file inside "pages" folder.
 8. To create "Featured Vehicles" section behind 'Luxuary car on Rent' - I created "CarCard.jsx" file inside component folder and exported to ......
-9. Now I have created a "FeaturedSection.jsx" file inside components folder.
-In FeaturedSection.jsx file I import "useNavigate" from 'react-router-dom' then create a 'const navigate' variable using UseNavigate() function, and Implement on a button using 'onClick={}' function and then exported to Home.jsx file.
+9. "FeaturedSection.jsx" file created inside components folder.
+In FeaturedSection.jsx file I import "useNavigate" from 'react-router-dom' then create a 'const navigate' variable using UseNavigate() function, and Implement on a button using 'onClick={}' function and then exported to Home.jsx file. and files also connected with it like "CarCard.jsx" & "Title.jsx".
+10. "Banner.jsx" file is created inside components folder.
+Then Export to "Home.jsx" file.